-- 1. The student completed all prerequisite courses with a C or better (grades of C minus, No Credit, or No Pass are not accepted) prior to submission of the application for enrollment in the Program.
+- The student completed all prerequisite courses with a C or better (grades of C minus, No Credit, or No Pass are not accepted) prior to submission of the application for enrollment in the Program.
 Students who wish to challenge a prerequisite must demonstrate that they have completed the challenge process prior to enrollment.
-Students who wish to substitute courses not taken at College of Marin for prerequisite courses must demonstrate that their substituted courses have been approved by College of Marin. - The student submitted all required application materials as described in Section IV above, "Requirements for a Completed Application," to the Office of Admissions and Records by the closing deadline. - 3.
+Students who wish to substitute courses not taken at College of Marin for prerequisite courses must demonstrate that their substituted courses have been approved by College of Marin. - 2.
+The student submitted all required application materials as described in Section IV above, "Requirements for a Completed Application," to the Office of Admissions and Records by the closing deadline. - 3.
 The student documented evidence of work or volunteer history in a health-related environment or field or equivalent. - 4.
-The application materials are complete and timely. - The student scored 72 percent or higher using the composite formula. - 6.
-The student scored at least 67 on the Test of Essential Academic Skills (TEAS).
+The application materials are complete and timely. - 5.
+The student scored 72 percent or higher using the composite formula.
+The student scored at least 62 on the Test of Essential Academic Skills, Version 5 (TEAS V; earlier versions of TEAS, such as TEAS 4.0, are not accepted).
 The TEAS test will be administered to applicants who have met all prerequisites and selection criteria and are eligible for selection for the program.
-Please be patient, it will take time for the Nursing Department to complete this procedure. - 7.
-The student who did not pass the TEAS test submitted evidence of successful remediation and a score of 67 on the retest. - 8.
+Please be patient, it will take time for the Nursing Department to complete this procedure. - 6.
+The student who did not pass the TEAS V test submitted evidence of successful remediation and a score of 62 on the retest. - 7.
+The student completed the remediation plan.
+(Please see Readmission After Withdrawal or Dismissal.) - 8.
 Registration priorities are applied.

 It is not necessary to contact the Nursing Department regarding your application status.
-You will be notified by mail or email no later than June 1 concerning your enrollment status and the assigned test dates for the assessment test.

-Final enrollment is contingent on achieving a composite score of 67 on the TEAS test.
+You will be notified by e-mail no later than June 1 concerning your enrollment status and the assigned test dates for the assessment test.
+Final enrollment is contingent on achieving a cut score of 62 on the TEAS V test.
 Spaces, should they occur, will be filled by the next qualified applicant until the Fall Semester begins.